kannanmohan1994/cpabe-user/README.md

 https://github.com/kannanmohan1994/cpabe-admin/

 CPABE implementation used in this application is a modification of the CPABE implementation done in https://github.com/junwei-wang/cpabe.
 In this implementation i have made modifications to both encryption and decryption phases to make use of the edge computing environment.

+For going through a demonstration of this app just run the following files:
+1. LoginFrame.java -> A login portal for patient/doctor opens up.
+2. EdgeServer.java -> Edge server that waits for requests from user and process requests.
+Access control policy evaluation of a file takes place here.